plumvillage/newsletter/src/en/articles/sr-tri-nghiem--taking-stock.md

 I loved my international sangha of brothers and sisters in Plum Village.
 Everybody was so helpful, friendly, welcoming, accepting, kind, and smiling.
 I felt accepted and embraced by everyone.
 I made many mistakes and was unskilful many times, but I was always forgiven and accepted.
 I felt there was love and respect and an openness in our community; an acceptance of difference.

 When I ordained, there were about 40 sisters in Lower Hamlet, eight of whom were from Western countries.
 Because we shared a common language and similar cultures, I bonded with them naturally and easily.
-We spent a lot of time together, going for walks, eating meals together, singing and playing music or even dancing to traditional French folk music on the slippery wooden floor of the Dharma Nectar Hall amid peals of laughter as we struggled to master the rapid steps and turns.
+We spent a lot of time together, going for walks, eating meals together, singing and playing music or even dancing to traditional French folk music on the slippery wooden floor of the Dharma Nectar Hall, amid peals of laughter as we struggled to master the rapid steps and turns.

 For many years, on lazy days in cold winter months, we would huddle around the stove in the Dharma Nectar Hall to eat breakfast, talk, laugh, and share stories, forever hoping the fire’s feeble heat would eventually warm our freezing limbs.